LITERARY PERIODS AND THEIR CHARACTERISTICS

 Nathaniel Hawthorne's The Scarlet Letter

-Poe's "The Masque of the Red Death" and "The Black Cat"
+Poe's "The Masque of the Red Death" and "The Black

 REALISM